 Reconnecting with her passion for historical research

-Then, in 2009, during a cruise along the Labrador Coast, France was introduced by master photographer Hans-Ludwig Blohm to the story of Abraham Ulrikab, one of eight Labrador Inuit who headed to Europe in 1880 to be exhibited in zoos.
+Then, in 2009, during a cruise along the Labrador Coast, France was introduced by master photographer Hans-Ludwig Blohm to the story of Abraham Ulrikab, one of eight Labrador Inuit who, in 1880, left their small community, Hebron, to head to Europe to be exhibited in zoos.
 At that time, France had no idea that, soon, she would take it upon herself to go to the bottom of Abraham’s story, a story in which all eight Inuit died.
-She suspected even less that the National Museum of Natural History in Paris would unveil to her that the skeletons of five of the Inuit were being preserved in its reserves.
-Following this announcement, her research, which was supposed to be only a part-time activity, became a full-time job and allowed France to reconnect with her long-standing interest in genealogical and historical research.
+She suspected even less that the National Museum of Natural History in Paris would unveil to her that the skeletons of five of the eight Inuit were being preserved in its reserves.
+Following this totally unexpected announcement, her research, which was supposed to be only a part-time activity, became a full-time job and allowed France to reconnect with her long-standing interest in genealogical and historical research.

 Polar Horizons becomes a publisher

-Four years and three research trips to Europe later, this research project has resulted in France authoring her first book, and in Polar Horizons publishing its first two titles:
+Four years and three research trips to Europe later, this investigation resulted in France authoring her first book, and in Polar Horizons publishing its first two titles: